Browse By Name

 Example HTML code 2:

-This example is equivalent to the previous one, but it uses the HTML 4.01 Transitional document type so it does not work in Internet Explorer:
+This example is equivalent to the previous one, but it uses the HTML 4.01 Transitional document type so the min-height property does not work for td elements in Internet Explorer before version 8:

 <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">